 If your video is really getting attention, they’ll share it, and that’s great for referral traffic.
 When you create great video content, people are going to share that with friends and family.
 The important thing here is that you create the kind of video content that your market wants and finds valuable.
 They’ll share it with more people like them.

 And that’s when video creates sales.
 Seriously.
 A memorable, informative, and entertaining video can be the catalyst that certain products need to push sales.
-After all, look what Dollar Beard Club (the antithesis to Dollar Shave Club) did with the video below. $8 million in revenue over 8 months.
+After all, look at what Dollar Beard Club (the antithesis to Dollar Shave Club) did with the video below. $8 million in revenue for over 8 months.
 Sounds ridiculous, right?3

 Just like Dollar Beard Club, video content gives you a chance to show some personality.
 People get to know you.
 That connection helps to build customer loyalty, which is ultimately the best marketing you can ask for.
 When you get creative with it, you can really leave an impression and improve your odds of going viral.